Cleo Madison: Directorial career

 In 1915, Madison became one of the few women in Hollywood to begin directing her own short and feature films.
 Madison was among the unprecedented wave of female directors employed by Universal that included Grace Cunard, Jeanie MacPherson and Lois Weber.
 Madison, known for her progressive views, was eager to begin work and was confident in her own ability.
 She was quoted in Photoplay magazine:

 Madison directed sixteen shorts and two feature-length films in a directorial career lasting only one year.
 Her most notable credits included the short films Her Defiance (1916), Eleanor's Catch (1916), and Triumph of Truth (1916).
 Eleanor's Catch was notable from a directorial perspective as one of the first films to use the twist ending; her character is revealed to have a surprising identity.

-Both of Madison's feature film efforts have been praised in recent history by film historians.
-Her Bitter Cup (1916) is the underdog tale of unionized workers led by Madison's character staging a protest against their oppressive boss.
+Both of Madison's feature film efforts have been praised in recent history Her Bitter Cup (1916) is the underdog tale of unionized workers led by Madison's character staging a protest against their oppressive boss.
 A Soul Enslaved (1916) features a desperate heroine becoming a rich man's mistress to escape poverty, and afterward suffering the consequences of her actions in a later, conventional relationship.

 Madison's role as director allowed her to incorporate themes such as oppression, sexuality, and power from a female perspective.
 She believed being female positively influenced her directing style, remarking once that each of her directed pieces had to have a certain "feminine touch".

 Madison's directorial credits end after 1916 for unknown reasons, although film historians have speculated that her status and workload led to a nervous breakdown that forced her into early retirement.